These are some of the most commonly asked questions. If you don’t see an answer to your question here – please contact us.

 Q: What is the time requirement in terms of involvement that you are looking for from potential volunteers?

 A: We suggest somewhere in the range of 3-5 hours a week but really depends on the individual and his/ her circumstances.
-We encourage people to be realistic about the time they truly have available as we want people to enjoy their involvement with us and to feel fulfilled in whatever their involvement with us.

 Q: What are the training requirements for potential volunteers?